Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Fitting procedure

-The effects of new heavy particles(with mass $M_{new}$) on the gauge boson self-energies can be described by three parameters $S$, T, and U. The U parameter is not very sensitive to heavy New Physics because of the presence of an extra factor of $M_Z/M_{new}$ and hence can be neglected.
-This S and T parametrisation can be mapped to the SMEFT WCs $C_{HD}$ and $C_{HWB}$ and has been studied in literature~\cite{Akhundov:2013ons,Ciuchini:2013pca,Ciuchini:2016sjh,deBlas:2016ojx}.
-Along with them, we append the V parameter which parametrise the change in $G_F$.
-This parameter is crucial if we are to make the quarks and leptons interact with BSM resonances.
-As shown in Eq.~\ref{eq:gdef}, this shift in $G_F$ can be mapped to combination $2 C_{Hl_3} - C_{ll}$.
-The expressions for the Electroweak Observables in terms of this S, T and V paramatrisation is given in Table~\ref{table:stvobsexp}.
-For the $\Delta_{CKM}$, we infer the result by considering only the tree-level matching, where the dependence on V comes from the muon decay parameters sitting in the denominator of Eq~\ref{ckm-eqn}.
-As can be seen from Table~\ref{table:stvobsexp}, this V parameter is highly crucial for both $M_W$ as it has the highest sensitivity to this parameter, which can be inferred from its largish coefficient of V compared to other observables.
+The effects of new heavy particles(with mass $M_{new}$) on the gauge boson self-energies can be described by three parameters $S$, $T$, and $U$.
+The $U$ parameter is not very sensitive to heavy New Physics because of the presence of an extra factor of $M_Z/M_{new}$ and hence can be neglected.
+This $S$ and $T$ parametrisation can be mapped to the SMEFT WCs $C_{HD}$ and $C_{HWB}$ and has been studied in literature~\cite{Akhundov:2013ons,Ciuchini:2013pca,Ciuchini:2016sjh,deBlas:2016ojx}.
+Along with them, we append the $V$ parameter which parametrises the change in $G_F$.
+This parameter is crucial if we have to make the quarks and leptons interact with BSM resonances.
+As shown in Eq.~\ref{eq:gdef}, this shift in $G_F$ can be mapped to the combination $2 C_{Hl_3} - C_{ll}$.
+The expressions for the Electroweak Observables in terms of this $S$, $T$ and $V$ parametrisation are given in Table~\ref{table:stvobsexp}.
+For $\Delta_{CKM}$, we infer the result by considering only the tree-level matching, where the dependence on $V$ comes from the muon decay parameters sitting in the denominator of Eq~\ref{ckm-eqn}.
+As can be seen from Table~\ref{table:stvobsexp}, this $V$ parameter is very crucial for $M_W$ as it has the highest sensitivity to this parameter, which can be inferred from its largish coefficient of $V$ compared to other observables.

-In Figure~\ref{fig:STV}, we have plotted the change in S, T and V parameters with EWPO data and EWPO $+$ $\Delta_{CKM}$ data in a 2-D plane by marginalising over the third parameter.
-Note that, inclusion of $\Delta_{CKM}$ constraints the Peskin-Takeuchi parameters better in comparison with just the EWPO data.
+In Figure~\ref{fig:STV}, we have plotted the change in $S$, $T$ and $V$ parameters with EWPO data and EWPO $+$ $\Delta_{CKM}$ data in a 2-D plane by marginalising over the third parameter.
+Note that the inclusion of $\Delta_{CKM}$ constrains the Peskin-Takeuchi ($S$,$T$) parameters better in comparison with just the EWPO data.
 The results of the fit are presented in Table~\ref{tab:STV}.